panelarrow

 This lecture focuses on each of the military branches, including the U.S. Army, Navy, Marines, Air Force, and Coast Guard in discovering the uniform regulations, and medals associated with each branch, along with memorabilia such as broadsides, and other great resources.
 Additionally, the records from the U.S. Life-Saving Service and the Lighthouse Service are examined to show information from lesser known organizations.

-Aiding Those in Peril: Research in the United States Light House Service
+Aiding Those in Peril: Navigating the Records of the United States Light House Service

 Discover your ancestors who may have served in this venerable organization.
 Deeply rooted in tradition and folklore, the United States Light House Service history stretches back more than two centuries when formed under the leadership of President George Washington.
 Follow the history of the service during the nineteenth century as it was under the heading of the light house board and later as the light-house service until 1939 when it was incorporated into the United States Coast Guard.
 Many fascinating and historical documents and other records from log entries to light house keeper records will enable researchers to record the history of their ancestors who service in this lesser known Federal branch of service.